flecoqui/projects/_posts/2017-05-18-Mandarine.md

 ![](/images/2017-05-18-Mandarine/ui-4-1.png)

-3. As sometimes the generated subtiles file needs to be updated, you can update each subtitle.
+3. As sometimes the generated subtitles file needs to be updated, you can update each subtitle.
 Click on the **Pause** button.</p>
-4. Update the subtile, click on the button **Save**.</p>
+4. Update the subtitle, click on the button **Save**.</p>

 ![](/images/2017-05-18-Mandarine/ui-4-2.png)

-5. When all the subtitles are updated, you can save the subtile file on your machine in WEBVTT or TTML format.</p>
+5. When all the subtitles are updated, you can save the subtitle file on your machine in WEBVTT or TTML format.</p>

 ![](/images/2017-05-18-Mandarine/ui-4-3.png)

-6. Once the subtile file is stored locally on your machine, you can update the subtitle file on Azure Storage when clicking on button **Update Subtitle**.</p>
+6. Once the subtitle file is stored locally on your machine, you can update the subtitle file on Azure Storage when clicking on button **Update Subtitle**.</p>

 ![](/images/2017-05-18-Mandarine/ui-4-4.png)

 #### Translated the generated subtitles with Cognitive Services Text Translator
-Once the first subtile file associted with your audio or video file are correct, you can generate more subtitle files in different languages.
+Once the first subtitle file associted with your audio or video file are correct, you can generate more subtitle files in different languages.

 ![](/images/2017-05-18-Mandarine/1-architecture-step-5.png)

-1. Select the source subtile in the list box **List of Subtitle Assets**.</p>
+1. Select the source subtitle in the list box **List of Subtitle Assets**.</p>
 2. Select the language of your new subtitle file.</p>
 3. Click on the button **Translate subtitle** </p>

 ![](/images/2017-05-18-Mandarine/ui-5.png)

-4. After few seconds the new subtile file is displayed in the list box **List of Subtitle Assets**</p>
+4. After few seconds the new subtitle file is displayed in the list box **List of Subtitle Assets**</p>

 ![](/images/2017-05-18-Mandarine/ui-5-1.png)

-5. If you click on the button **Play Video/Subtile** or **Play Audio/Subtile** , you can playback the new subtitles.</p>
+5. If you click on the button **Play Video/subtitle** or **Play Audio/subtitle** , you can playback the new subtitles.</p>

 ![](/images/2017-05-18-Mandarine/ui-5-2.png)